|Policy & Guidance|

 Subpart B: Terms and Conditions for Specific Types of Grants, Grantees, and Activities – File 8 of 11

-Most of the policies contained in IIA apply to NIH grants made to foreign institutions and international organizations (hereafter "foreign grants"), including the requirements of 45 CFR part 74 or 45 CFR part 92 and the cost principles incorporated by reference in those regulations.
+Most of the policies contained in IIA apply to NIH grants made to foreign institutions and international organizations (hereafter "foreign grants"), including the requirements of 45 CFR 74 or 45 CFR 92 and the cost principles incorporated by reference in those regulations.
 If an applicant/grantee would be unable to comply with these requirements, the AOR should contact the GMO.
 Specific exceptions and modifications of IIA requirements for foreign grants, and highlights of other policies, are set forth in this chapter.
 This chapter also includes policies that apply to domestic grants with a foreign component.

 Examples of other grant-related activities that may be significant are: